Collaborative-AI/colda/README.md

 7. 文字中分小块

 1.
-The 'Synspot' package
+The 'colda' package
 This package aims to help various entities assist each other in supervised learning tasks without sharing data, models, and objective function.

 Available Implementations
-At this time, the 'Synspot' API is available right out of the box to the general public for personal use in the following programming languages
+At this time, the 'colda' API is available right out of the box to the general public for personal use in the following programming languages

 A Quick Setup Guide
 Getting Started

 1. Install the 'slants' package using pip
 # Installing package
-python -m pip install Synspot
+python -m pip install colda

-2. Import the Model and Experiment API classes from Synspot import Package
+2. Import the Model and Experiment API classes from colda import Package

 Using the package
 1. Register